ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 ![TEAMSAPPSTUDIO]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/TEAMS_APP_STUDIO.png)

 # Demo-flow and API consumption
-After successful local testing local bot in Teams the demo-flow will be as following.
+After successful local testing local bot in Teams the demo-flow will be as described below.
 ## Azure AD logon and granting API permission for MS Graph
 When the user logons for the first time the API permission for MS Graph must be granted by the user:
 ![DEMOFLOWAD1]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowAD1.png)
 ![DEMOFLOWAD2]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowAD2.png)
-After successful logon and API permission authorization the Outlook Inbox if the user will be displayed.
+After successful logon and API permission authorization the Outlook Inbox of the logged on user will be displayed.
 In the demo the agent will look for customer e-mails asking for order statuses.
 ![DEMOFLOWMSGRAPH]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowMSGraphQuery.png)
 The call-center agent will now pick a customer name and search for this customer’s sales order via the SAP Graph.
 Technically the search query will invoke to SAP Graph APIs to:
 *  Search for the SAP customer ID via first and last name.